Distributed Multi-User Secret Sharing: DSSP with Maximum Number of Users

-Next, we use Shamir's secret sharing scheme to construct a DSSP when the access structure $\sA$ is a Sperner family.
+Next, we use Shamir's secret sharing scheme to construct a DSSP with perfect secrecy when the access structure $\sA$ is a Sperner family.
 Let $t_j = |A_j|$.
 In this construction, a $(t_j,t_j)$ Shamir's secret sharing scheme is used independently for each user $j$, both in the encoding of $s_j$ by the dealer and decoding it by user $j$.
-Such DSSP is denoted by S-DSSP\{$\script{A},n$\}.
-In other words, the condition in \Lref{spe-con} is a sufficient condition for existence of a DSSP.
-More specifically, S-DSSP\{$\script{A},n$\} is specified as follows:
+Such a DSSP is denoted by S-DSSP\{$\script{A},n$\}.
+In other words, the condition in \Lref{spe-con} is a sufficient condition for existence of a perfectly secure DSSP.
+More specifically, S-DSSP\{$\script{A},n$\} is described as follows:

 {\roman{enumi})} \begin{enumerate} \item $\script{A}$ is a Sperner family consisting of subsets of $[n]$.

 \item $\cE(\bold{s}) = (\cE_1(s_1),\cE_2(s_2),\dots,\cE_m(s_m))$, where $\cE_j$ is a $(t_j,t_j)$ Shamir's secret encoder and $t_j = |A_j|$.